What is a Drainage Protection Review?

 How long does the process take?

-State law requires the process start no sooner than 7 days and is completed no later than 30 days from receipt of the application.
+State law requires the process to start no sooner than 7 days, and work completed no later than 30 days from receipt of the application.
 Delaware County Drainage Protection Reviews take an average of 7-10 days from receipt of the application.

 How do I apply?

-The applicant must come into the Delaware SWCD office to complete the forms.
-At that time, an appointment is arranged 7 or more days from the date the application is received.
+The applicant must visit the Delaware SWCD office to complete the forms.
+At that time, an appointment is arranged for 7 or more days from the date the application is received.
 A meeting confirmation notice will then be mailed which should be received within 3-5 days of the application date.
 When filling out the application, it is necessary to bring contact information (Name, Mailing Address, Phone Numbers) and Site Information (Site Address, Parcel Identification Number).
 It is also suggested that a site plan/sketch is provided so that the locations of buildings, driveways, etc. can be reviewed before the appointment.
 Conversely, you can download the Drainage Protection Review Form and bring it with you to our office.